Cancer is fundamentally a disease of

-Cancer is fundamentally a disease of tissue growth regulation failure.
-In order for a normal cell to transform into a cancer cell, the genes that regulate cell growth and differentiation must be altered.
+transform into a cancer cell, the genes that regulate cell growth and

 The affected genes are divided into two broad categories.
 Oncogenes are genes that promote cell growth and reproduction.
 Tumor suppressor genes are genes that inhibit cell division and survival.
 Malignant transformation can occur through the formation of novel oncogenes, the inappropriate over-expression of normal oncogenes, or by the under-expression or disabling of tumor suppressor genes.
 Typically, changes in many genes are required to transform a normal cell into a cancer cell.